michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 In case you want to discuss an 'issue', or, have a brilliant idea for a 'pull request', I ask you to read the related units in the README.md.

+In addition, it will be helpful to know your hardware platform, Windows version builds, the issue-related 'pyenv virtualenvs' and 'pip freeze' listings.

+Don't forget to exclude confidential and person-related data from your contribution.

 [![github](https://img.shields.io/badge/GitHub-Pyenv%20Virtualenv%20Windows%20|%201.2-2040A0)](https://github.com/michaelpaulkorthals/pyenv-virtualenv-windows)

-In addition, download and study the Doxygen Industry Standard Documentation:
+In addition, study the installed Doxygen Industry Standard Documentation:

 [![doxygen](https://img.shields.io/badge/Download-Doxygen%20Docs-20A040)](https://github.com/michaelpaulkorthals/pyenv-virtualenv-windows/blob/main/doxygen_pyenv-virtualenv-windows.zip)